-The expanded facilities at the Cliffs of Moher and the increased dwell time for Fully Independent Travellers (FITs) will result in a reduction in the turnover of car parking spaces and requirement for the implementation of park and ride as well as shuttle bus services.
+The expanded facilities at the Cliffs of Moher and the increased dwell time for Fully Independent Travellers (FITs) will result in a reduction in the turnover of car parking spaces and requirement for the implementation of park and ride hub(s) and shuttle bus services at peak times.

-The strategic proposal to establish a new park and ride hub was made to address additional parking demand caused by extended dwell times.
-Parking facilities, should they remain on site, would need to significantly increase in size to accommodate the same number of visitors, compounding the current issues of congestion and disruption on local roads during the peak season.
+The strategic proposal to establish park and ride and shuttle bus service, for FITs during peak periods, was made to provide a more sustainable access system and a better experience for visitors to the Cliffs.
+It will also address the additional car parking demand that will result from the extended dwell time of visitors on-site.
+The alternative option of continuing to allow all car visitors to park at the Cliffs would require significantly increased car parking areas to accommodate the same number of visitors.
+This would compound the current issues of congestion and disruption on local roads during the peak season.
 New park and ride facilities will relieve these pressures as well as extend the benefits of tourism by encouraging visitors to stay and explore local towns.